Book Review: The Sweet Science

 Images such as these are why “The Sweet Science” is a classic work of journalism that just happens to be about sports.
 You don’t have to care a whit about boxing to want to sit ringside with Liebling, who was as enamored with the life around the ring as with the boxing matches themselves.

 Most of “The Sweet Science” deals with boxing when it was going into decline in the early 1950’s.
 Once television began to dictate its economics, the once glamorous sport sank into seedy obscurity.
-For Liebling, boxing cranked out sluggers like Rocky Marciano rather than boxers like Joe Lewis.
+For Liebling, boxing cranked out sluggers like Rocky Marciano rather than boxers like Joe Louis.
 Liebling’s brilliance is that he filters this decadence through a tongue-in-cheek, yet reverent, memory of the fabled past.
 Unfortunately, Liebling died in 1963, before Cassius Clay became a champion.
 Still, he wrote about the young fighter’s talents as a boxer and a wordsmith.

 The pages of “The Sweet Science” are crowded with amusing, linguistically challenged characters, from fast talking trainers and managers to deranged fans.
 A writer for three decades at “The New Yorker,” Liebling excelled at sympathetic but savvy yarns about real life petty con men, the city’s underground of hucksters and hawkers.
 Perhaps that explains why Liebling’s writing escapes the sins of sports writing today: cynicism, sentimentality, and hyperbole.
 Liebling’s “The Sweet Science” is one of the finest sports books ever written because it combines the innocent passion of a fan with the hard-boiled scrutiny of a detective.